Hillsborough County Public Schools

-Hillsborough County Public Schools (HCPS) is a school district that runs the public school system of Hillsborough County in west central Florida and is headquartered in Tampa, Florida.
+Hillsborough County Public Schools (HCPS) is a school district that runs the public school system of Hillsborough County in west central Florida and is headquartered in Tampa, Florida, United States.
 It is frequently referred to as the School District of Hillsborough County (SDHC).

 The district serves all of Hillsborough County.
-It is the third largest school district in Florida and the 8th largest in the United States.
+It is the third largest school district in Florida and the 7th largest in the United States.
 It is governed by the School Board of Hillsborough County, which consists of seven elected members and one superintendent, who is hired by the board.
-The current superintendent is Addison Davis.
+The current superintendent is Van Ayres.

 History

+The school board discriminated against black teachers, and after the Florida State Teachers Association helped organize a lawsuit challenging the unequal pay schedule, the board responded by dropping racial categories for a rating system that scored black teachers lower than their white counterparts.

-In 2021 it had over 213,000 students, giving it the seventh highest student population of any U.S. school district.
+In 2021, it had over 213,000 students, giving it the seventh highest student population of any U.S. school district.

-During the COVID-19 pandemic in Florida, one week after the start of school in 2021 the district had 1,805 cases where students and/or employees contracted COVID-19, and as a result had to isolate or quarantine about 338 employees and 10,384 pupils.
+During the COVID-19 pandemic in Florida, one week after the start of school in 2021, the district had 1,805 cases of students or employees contracting COVID-19, and as a result had to isolate or quarantine about 10,384 students and 338 employees.

-List of Schools
+List of schools

 Demographics

 In the 2021–2022 academic year, the ethnic makeup of Hillsborough County Public Schools was as follows: